 Patience is not simply the ability to wait – it’s how we behave while we’re waiting. - Joyce Meyer

 So many phone calls I receive start out with, “HEEEEEEELP!!!!!”.
 Then a series of dog training problems repeated quickly, like the small print of a lease option on a car being read by a radio announcer.
-Somewhere in the explosion of problems, I hear “not even housebroken!”.
+Somewhere in the explosion of problems, I hear “my puppy isn't housebroken!”.

 Most people assume that if their dog is going to the bathroom in the house, their dog isn’t housebroken.
 But going to the bathroom in the house is a symptom of the problem, not the problem.